MDU-PHL/bohra/docs/index.md

 **3. Install dependencies and setup environment variables**

-It is highly recommended that you allow `bohra` to setup the required dependencies for the pipeline.

 This step will setup conda environments under the `path/to/conda/envs/bohra`(depending on how you have configured your `conda` installation).

 Additionally, `bohra` depends upon either a correctly configure `kraken2` compatible database.
 The `bohra install-deps` command will optionally download the databases for your and also set the appropriate environment variables for you.